World Arabian Horse Organization

-The World Arabian Horse Organization (WAHO) is the world organization for the preservation, improvement, preservation, and preservation of Arabian horses.
+The World Arabian Horse Organization (WAHO) is the world organization for the preservation and improvement of Arabian horses.
 WAHO grants membership to nations after examination of national breeding stud books, and review of regulations for each country.
-WAHO was founded in 1974.
+WAHO was founded in 1970.

 WAHC

 World Arabian Horse Championship (WAHC) in beautiful horse competitions was held for 40 years in Paris.
 In 2023 was held in Qatar.